What is a project management workflow?

-Workflow management software like KiSSFLOW also gives Julianne the ability to set deadlines, view reports, and reassign tasks quickly.
+Workflow management tool like Kissflow also gives Julianne the ability to set deadlines, view reports, and reassign tasks quickly.
 She gets data on how long each project takes and can report back to her boss on their average time and why the big Boston project got delayed.
 Good luck collating the data on a spreadsheet and feeding it to another app for a comprehensive insight.

 Can You Risk Process for Productivity?